-Although I'm more of a small-town-boy myself, I must admit that there's a certain excitement about moving to Los Angeles.
+Although I'm more of a small-town boy myself, I must admit that there's a certain excitement about moving to Los Angeles.
 As the home of the Dodgers, the Lakers, the Kings and countless celebrities (Britney!
 Khloe!
 Snoop Dogg!), Los Angeles provides endless opportunities for entertainment and distraction.
-But if you're moving to Los Angeles to pursue a career or a higher education, you'll be glad to know that Los Angeles isn't just about the glitz, it's also a city in which thousands of people pursue their professional goals.
-It's no surprise, then, that in 2008, Forbes magazine voted Los Angeles as the 8th most economically successful city worldwide.
+But if you're moving to Los Angeles to pursue a career or higher education, you'll be glad to know that Los Angeles isn't just about the glitz, it's also a city in which thousands of people pursue their professional goals.
+It's no surprise, then, that in 2008, Forbes magazine voted the city as the 8th most economically successful one worldwide.
 But no matter whether you're moving for work or fun, it's important to stay focused in order to ensure a successful relocation to Los Angeles.
 Moving requires not only desire, but forethought and planning that can ensure success.

-Before you can even think about looking for Los Angeles movers or abandoning your current home, you'll need to determine where you'll in the city you'd like to settle.
-Because the city houses a handful of unique neighborhoods, it's important that you research your options carefully before making your decision.
+Before you can even think about looking for movers in Los Angeles or abandoning your current home, you'll need to determine where in the city you'd like to settle.
+Because the city houses a handful of unique neighborhoods, it's important to research your options carefully before making your decision.
 If you're unfamiliar with the city's different neighborhoods, here's a quick guide:

 - Beachside neighborhoods: Venice Beach, Santa Monica, Marina del Rey, Malibu, Manhattan and Redondo beaches

 - Westside residential neighborhoods: Beverly Hills, Hollywood, Century City, Westwood, Brentwood, Bel Air, Holmby Hills

 - Downtown Los Angeles: Silver Lake, Exposition Park, Hancock Park